architjoshihs/hl-twitter/readme.txt

 == Changelog ==

+= 2011.3.12 =
+* Fixed more Twitter ID issues, thanks for all the reports.

 = 2011.3.11 =
 * Added a brand new archive page system which lets you browse all the tweets stored by HL Twitter on your blog.
 * General code maintenance